 The practice of the City has been to engineer new roads with concrete.
 There has been feedback received from residents at the committee meetings that there should be another alternative to concrete.
 The Road Design Options report presented in August 2019 provides a recommendation for committee consideration to allow asphalt as a possible option when doing a road conversion.
-The committee ultimately concluded that concrete be utilized for new improved streets, however, the cost differential between the two alternatives over time should be considered in the selection of a street surface.
-Knowing that the City must fund all maintenance of the new street into the future, and knowing that financially a concrete street will prove to be less of a burden to the street fund over time, the City Engineer will make the determination on the appropriate pavement material for a respective road improvement project with concrete being the default selection.
+The cost differential between the two alternatives over time should be considered in the selection of a street surface.
+Knowing that the City must fund all maintenance of the new street into the future, and knowing that financially a concrete street will prove to be less of a burden to the street fund over time, the City Engineer will make the determination on the appropriate pavement material for a respective road improvement project.

-The Committee recommends using concrete for new improved streets and allowing for the consideration of asphalt as an alternative road surface material at the determination of the City Engineer when reviewing such factors as long term costs, maintenance requirements, limited use areas such as courts and dead end streets that experience considerably less traffic counts.
+The Committee recommends allowing for the consideration of asphalt as an alternative road surface material at the determination of the City Engineer on the appropriate pavement material for a road improvement project.